hpc-carpentry/hpc-carpentry.github.io/_posts/2018/07/2018-07-19-apply-to-train.md

 title: "Apply to become a Carpentries Instructor Trainer!"
 date: 2018-07-19
 time: "09:00:00"
-tags: [ "Instructor Development", "Trainers"]
+tags: [ "Instructor Development", "Carpentries Trainers"]
 ---

 Are you an active Instructor looking to take your involvement with The Carpentries to the next level?
 Or perhaps you are